 1.8.1 Terms defined elsewhere

-NOTE – [b-ITU-T A.13] describes procedures and defines terms related to non-normative publications in addition to those defined in clause 1.8.2.
+NOTE – [ITU-T A.13] describes procedures and defines terms related to non-normative publications in addition to those defined in clause 1.8.2.

 This Recommendation uses the following term defined elsewhere:

 1.8.1.1 Question ([WTSA Res.
-1]): Description of an area of work to be studied, normally leading to the production of one or more new or revised Recommendations.
+1]): Description of an area of work to be studied, normally leading to the production of one or more new or revised Recommendations and/or new or revised non-normative documents as defined in [ITU-T A.13].

 1.8.2 Terms defined in this Recommendation